bertrandpa/devops/tp/README.md

 this dockerfile ?

 `We need to build AND run, these are 2 distinct steps, we can split them across 2 separate images.
 The building phase only need a jdk and maven.
 And the other one requires a JRE in order to run the java code properly.
 Multistage enable us to do that exactly`

+## Httpd

+- 1.3 Why do we need a reverse proxy

+## docker-compose

+- 1.4 Why is docker-compose so important

+Main CMD :

+`expose vs ports : expose open port only to other containers and ports to host too` `build : specify Dockerfile path to be used`
+`networks : declare the different networks and reference them in the services, services within the same network will be able to see each other`

+`depends_on : define dependencies between services`